Dr. Jens Korndörfer – Director of Worship and the Arts, Organist

 Dan holds the DMA degree in conducting from the Eastman School of Music, organ and conducting degrees from the University of Michigan, and is a graduate of Interlochen Arts Academy.
 He is the Repertoire and Standards Chair for Youth and Student Activities for the Southern Division Chapter of ACDA and has served on conference planning committees for the 2012 and 2016 Southern Division conferences.
 At UGA, Dr. Bara conducts the UGA Hodgson Singers, the University Chorus, and oversees the graduate conducting student recital choir, The Repertory Singers (detailed biography).

-Allegra Whitney – Director of the Cherub and Tween Choirs
+Allegra Whitney – Director of the Children’s Choirs

 Allegra Whitney, a graduate of Florida State University’s voice program, has performed as soprano soloist and ensemble member for Walt Disney World, Florida State University Opera, and several local musical theater organizations throughout her school years.
 Currently, Allegra sings with the Atlanta Opera Chorus, Atlanta Symphony Orchestra Chorus / Chamber Chorus, and serves as Co-Director of Children’s Choirs, Staff Singer and Soloist at First Presbyterian Church.
 In addition to performing theatrically behind the mic as a VoiceOver Talent for Massive Dynamics, Allegra teaches private voice, piano, and guitar for the School of Fine Arts at First Presbyterian and is certified as a MusikGarten music educator.

-Katie Patterson – Director of the Elementary Choir & Director of the School of Fine Arts
+Katie Patterson – Director of the School of Fine Arts & Assistant Director of the Arts

 An Atlanta-based singer, actor, and teacher, Katie Patterson started her career in the arts with a Bachelors of Music from Georgia State University where she concentrated in vocal performance.
 Katie has been teaching private voice and piano lessons around Atlanta for 9 years.
 From there she transitioned into event planning and administration in addition to music education.
 Ms. Patterson has been with First Presbyterian Church for two years and enjoys working with church members and the Atlanta community to create a thriving and dynamic arts environment.
 Katie also performs frequently around metro Atlanta in professional theater productions, concerts, and cabarets.